-5.1.1 Warc iterators
+5.2.1 Warc iterators

+SFM stores harvested social media data in WARC files.
 A warc iterator tool provides an iterator to the social media data contained in WARC files.
-When used from the commandline, it writes out the social items one at a time to standard out.
+When used from the commandline, it writes out the social media items one at a time to standard out.
 (Think of this as cat-ing a line-oriented JSON file.
 It is also equivalent to the output of Twarc.)